Hesperian Health Guides

 A woman helps her daughter write in her notebook.

-her age have learned it, this is usually a sign that she may have a problem or need extra help.
+her age have learned it, this is usually a sign that she may have a problem or need specific help.

 This chart describes some of the communication skills children learn and when most children learn them.
 Parents can use the chart to decide which skills their children already know, and which skills they need to learn.
 To decide what activities to do first, start by asking yourself, "Is my child doing everything that other children his age are doing?"
 See Child Development Charts for more information on the ages and order in which children usually learn new skills.